Stock Market Trading Hours: What Time Is the Stock Market Open Today?

 When does the stock market open?
 It's a simple question with more answers than you'd think.

-Regular trading hours for the U.S. stock market, including the New York Stock Exchange (NYSE) and the Nasdaq Stock Market (Nasdaq), are 9:30 a.m. to 4 p.m.
-Eastern time on weekdays (except stock market holidays).
+Regular trading hours for the U.S. stock market, including the New York Stock Exchange (NYSE) and the Nasdaq Stock Market (Nasdaq), are 9:30 a.m. to 4 p.m., except stock market holidays.
+(All times Eastern unless otherwise indicated.)
 On early-closure days, typically right before or right after a market holiday, regular stock trading ends at 1 p.m.
-ET.

 That's the easy part.